hmfe/7549/hm/README.md

 A search app for stock tickers using the public api https://www.alphavantage.co/documentation/#symbolsearch.
 The App can be used as standalone or be integrated as a component.
 With this in mind I decided to keep it simple and slim thus only used a few 3rd party frameworks - no react/vue/jquery or similar.
-Basically I used concepts and ideas I enjoy working with so parts of the solution has sprinkles of Reacti/Marionette/Reduxish and similar.
+Basically I used concepts and ideas I enjoy working with, so parts of the solution has sprinkles of React/Marionette/Redux and other similar frameworks.

 I very much enjoyed the task (and had a lot of fun fiddling around with it :smile:).